 Pros

-- Spray functionality divides cleaning solution evenly
+- The spray functionality of the Bona mop divides the cleaning solution evenly across the floor.

-- Does not require batteries
+- The Bona mop does not require batteries to operate.

 Cons

-- More expensive than the Swiffer WetJet
+- Higher cost than Swiffer WetJet

 Swiffer vs. Bona Bottom line